 Internet is pretty fast and reliable here (except when it's not :o)).

-Musicians are fully encouraged to play any instrument they can find.
+For musos, you are fully encouraged to play any instrument you can find.

 Breakfast and lunch: Everyone helps themselves (there's ample food in fridges and cupboards).